dimambaksh/2016_NOV_HAR_TidyDataset/readme.md

 Data file:"https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"

 ##Output Data
-The final output file "finaldataset.tx" is created in the data sub-directory. finaldataset.txt
+The final output file "finaldataset.txt" is created in the data sub-directory.
+The finaldataset.txt is the tidy data set output from the run_analysis.R script.

 ##Variables
 featurestable